-The statement of net position presents information on all of the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference reported as net position.
+The Statement of Net Position presents information on all of the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
 Although recognizing net pension liability related amounts indicates a deterioration of the District's financial position, the reader should be aware that the liability relating to the PERS is currently paid by the District as a portion of employees' salaries throughout each year.
 The District will not be required to pay this entire amount at one time unless unforeseen circumstances arise.
-Total assets and deferred outflows of the District at June 30, 2018 were \$24,171,564 an increase of \$2,137,729 from fiscal year 2017, with capital assets, net of accumulated depreciation accounting for \$6,920,350 of the 2018 fiscal year total and \$7,328,549 of the 2017 fiscal year total.
-Deferred outflows of resources for 2018 are \$4,702,388 an increase of \$408,308 from fiscal year 2017 of \$4,294,080.
-The increase is directly related to the net pension and OPEB related amounts recognized in 2018.
+Total assets and deferred outflows of the District at June 30, 2019 were \$24,636,597, an increase of \$465,033 from fiscal year 2018, with capital assets, net of accumulated depreciation accounting for \$6,587,122 of the 2019 fiscal year total and \$6,920,350 of the 2018 fiscal year 2018 of \$4,702,388.
+The decrease is directly related to the net pension and OPEB related amounts recognized in 2019.

-Total liabilities at the end of fiscal year 2018 were \$28,070,230 and 23,028,936 at the end of fiscal year 2017, an increase of \$5,041,294 again related to reporting the net pension liability and OPEB related amounts as of June 30, 2018.
-At June 30, 2018, the District's net position was (\$5,211,844).
-This is a decrease in net position of \$2,914,341 from fiscal year 2017 balance of (\$2,297,503).
-As was explained above, the negative net position is related to the recognition of the long-term liability for the District's obligation in the Public Employees' Retirement System and other post-employment benefits.
+Total liabilities at the end of fiscal year 2019 were \$27,120,352 and \$28,070,230 at the end of fiscal year 2018, a decrease of \$949,878 again related to reporting the net pension liability and OPEB related amounts as of June 30, 2019.
+At June 30, 2019, the District's net position was (\$4,394,596).
+This is an increase in net position of \$817,248 from fiscal year 2018 balance of (\$5,211,844) prior to the restatement of net position (see page 4E).
+As was explained above, the negative net position is related to the recognition of the long-term liability for the District's obligation in the Public Employees' Retirement System and Other Post-Employment Benefits.